Promoting an enjoyable and meaningful way of developing fluent, expressive reading in the context of good quality first teaching.

-- Readers Theatre — we look at the best ways of working with this established strategy, focussing on integrated approaches which allow for the development of comprehension and vocabulary as well as fluency.
+- Readers Theatre — we look at the best ways of working with this established strategy, focusing on integrated approaches which allow for the development of comprehension and vocabulary as well as fluency.

 - The place of poetry — poetry allows us to explore the aural qualities of language in playful ways, tuning the ear for reading.

-- This participative workshop approach involves teachers learning practical tools and techniques.
+- This participate workshop approach involves teachers learning practical tools and techniques.
 Come dressed for comfort and enjoyment.

 Key Stage suitability